dfosterhill/matlab_class/scripts/week1/readme.md

 ## GitHub Introduction
 Ok, great.
 Well, if you are reading this file, you already know a bit about GitHub.
 Why are we here?
 Great question, let's go to this [introduction](github_intro.md) and learn about it.

+## Slack Introduction
+Let's just take a few minutes to talk about [Slack](slack.md) and why it will be useful to you to use it this term.

 ## Matlab Introduction
 Ok, well, our remaining task today is to learn a bit about the Matlab environment.
 So, head on over [here](matlab_overview.md) and let us do that!